 The fact is, over the years, we've encountered thousands of driveways.
-We've seen some that are 15 or 20-years-old and look brand new.
+We've seen some that are 15 or 20 years old and look brand new.
 On the other hand, we've seen some of the worst blacktop construction imaginable!
-We've seen driveways less than a year old that is cracked and damaged and looked 15 to 20-years-older.
+We've seen driveways less than a year old cracked and damaged and looking 15 to 20-years-older.
 Many Syracuse homeowners have complained and sent us pictures of some of the worst driveways we've ever seen anywhere!

 Preparation for Blacktop in Syracuse

 Proper subgrade preparation is essential for a driveway, which can last a lifetime.
 The better the subgrade preparation, the better the driveway.
 Still, the most critical aspect of the grading process is the drainage plan.
 The soil should be excavated and fine-graded for proper water drainage.
 We want to make sure that two things happen here:

 1.-The water runs away from the house or garage to avoid flooding

 2.-We want there to be a certainty that the water runs off of your asphalt

 It is critical to avoid water pooling and water sitting on the asphalt's surface to prevent blacktop failure and premature deterioration.